sumomomomomo/umpd_launcher_bypass/README.md

 ![無題](https://user-images.githubusercontent.com/102288745/160154313-ed7b7630-0d4e-42d7-ba30-ae44a2b6e966.png)

 Unfortunately there is no way to bypass the region lock, if you are locked.
-Connect to any crappy Jap vpn like psiphon before pressing the "Run" button and it should work.
+Connect to any crappy Jap vpn you want before pressing the "Run" button and it should work.